Carlisle High School (Carlisle, Pennsylvania)

 Carlisle High School is a public high school located in Carlisle, Pennsylvania, United States.
 It serves grades 9–12 for the Carlisle Area School District.

+The district includes Carlisle and Mount Holly Springs boroughs (the latter being an exclave of the school district), and the townships of and Dickinson and North Middleton.
+The district also includes the Carlisle Barracks census-designated place as well as most of the Schlusser census-designated place.

 Demographics

-The demographic breakdown of the 1,526 students enrolled for 2018-19 was:
+The demographic breakdown of the 1,526 students enrolled for 2018–19 was: